mmb-irb/MDDB-workflow/README.md

 Once you are done with this process is time to load your files to the database.<br />
 To do so, you must head to the [loader](https://mmb.irbbarcelona.org/gitlab/aluciani/MoDEL-CNS_DB_loader).

+### Tests and other checking processes

+Some tests and checkings are run along the workflow to ensure data quality.<br />
+By default, a falied test will kill the workflow in the spot.<br />
+Tests may be skipped with the -t or --trust argument.<br />
+Tests may be allowed to fail with the -m or --mercy argument.<br />
+Either if a test is skipped or failed it will write a warning log in the metadata.<br />
+Note that some tests may not be skipped, but only allowed to fail and vice versa.<br />
+Both the trust and the mercy arguments have the same behaviour:<br />
+They may be followed by the name of the test to be skipped/allowed to fail.<br />
+If they are passed alone then they are applied to all available tests.<br />
+For example, if you want to allow bonds to be wrong, you may skip both the stable bonds test and the coherent bonds test:
+`mwf run --trust stabonds cohbonds`

+These are the available tests:<br />

+- **stabonds** - Stable bonds test

+Check atom bonds to be stable along the trajectory.<br />
+Bonds are mined from the topology when possible.<br />
+Otherwise they are guessed by atom distance and radii ([VMD logic](https://www.ks.uiuc.edu/Research/vmd/current/ug/node27.html). under the hood) 10 frames along the trajectory are checked and bonds happening in most of these frames are the ones to be considered real.
+This way we avoid taking atom clashes as real bonds.<br />
+Then, either if bonds are mined or guessed, we search for the first frame in the trajectory which respects all these bonds using again the atom distance and radii logic.
+This frame is set as the "reference frame" and it is usually found among the first 10 frames in the trajectory.
+If no frame matches all bonds after checking the first 100 frames then the test fails.<br />
+If this test is skipped or allowed to fail then the first frame in the trajectory is set as the reference frame.

+- **cohbonds** - Coherent bonds

+Check number of bonds per atom to be coherent according to chemistry knowledge:<br />
+<li>Hydrogen atoms must have 1 and only 1 bond</li>
+<li>Oxygen atoms must have between 1 and 2 bonds</li>
+<li>Nitrogen atoms must have between 1 and 4 bonds</li>
+<li>Carbon atoms must have between 2 and 4 bonds</li>
+<li>Sulfur atoms must have between 1 and 6 bonds</li>
+<li>Phosphorus atoms must have between 2 and 6 bonds</li>

+If any of these rules is not respected then the test fails.

+- **intrajrity** - Trajectory integrity

+Make sure there are no sudden jumps in the middle of the trajectory due to imaging problems.<br />
+Compute the RMSD between every pair of consecuitve frames in the trajectory.<br />
+Then calculate the standard deviation among all RMSD differences.<br />
+If there is at least one jump which is greater than 9 times the standard deviation then the test fails.<br />
+First frames are excepcionally allowed to reach this limit since they may be part of the equilibration proccess.<br />

+- **elements** - Correct elements (skip only)

+Set wrong or missing atom elements to make them standard.<br />
+This process relies in guessing mostly but it is smart enough to not set alpha carbons as calcium (Ca).<br />
+This process logs warnings for every element which is guessed to be wrong.<br />
+If this process is skipped it raises warning anyway but it keeps the original elements intact.<br />

+- **refseq** - Reference sequence match (mercy only)

+Make sure all protein chains are matched with their corresponding UniProt id.<br />
+UniProt ids may be passed through the inputs file.<br />
+Additional UniProt ids may be mined from the PDB in case PDB ids are passed through the inputs file.<br />
+If there is a protein chain which finds no match among the available UniProt ids then a BLAST is run against reviewed UniProt sequences only.<br />
+If the BLAST also fails then the matching process fails.<br />
+If this process is allowed to fail then the unmatched protein region will remain with no UniProt reference.<br />
+Note that proteins which are not to match anything such as antibodies or artifical constructs are to be tagged as 'no referable' in the inputs file.

+- **interact** - Stable interactions (mercy only)

+Make sure defined interactions are actually happening and stable enough to be computed.<br />
+In order to find interface residues, interactions are checked to happend 100 frames along the trajectory.<br />
+Two residues are considered to be in the interface when they are close enough at least in one of these frames.<br />
+If no interface residues are found then the process is killed and this can not be allowed.<br />
+This means you defined an interaction which does not exist and thus it must be removed from the inputs file.<br />
+However, it may happen that an interaction has interface residues but it is almost not happening.<br />
+For example, a ligand which is fitted in a protein pocket but it leaves its place as soon as the trajectroy starts playing.<br />
+For this reason, it is computed the number of frames that the interaction actually happens.<br />
+If the interaction takes place less than the 10% of the total trajectory then the process fails.<br />
+If it is allowed to fail then the wrong interaction is removed from metadata anyway and interaction analyses are not run for this specific interaction.